William-Moreno/reading-notes/README.md

 ## Growth Mindset

-I view a **growth mindset** versus a fixed mindset as the equivalent of a "Nurture vs. Nature" take on learning.
+I view a **growth mindset** versus a **fixed mindset** as the equivalent of a "Nurture vs. Nature" take on intelligence and learning.
+In my opinion, it's not what you start with, but what you *choose* to do with it and make of it.

 ### A few keys to maintaining a growth mindset.
 - Failing is a key part of learning